mattvenn/kindlefeed/README.md

 * apt-get install libfreetype6-dev
 * apt-get install python-imaging

-### Google api
+### Google api & oauth2

 * sudo pip install --upgrade google-api-python-client

-You'll have to first create a client.py file with your id and secret in it.
-These come from the google api manager.
+First go to google's api console: https://code.google.com/apis/console and create a new project with calendar access enabled.
+Copy your id and secret to a new file called client.py:

+    client_id='xxx'
+    client_secret='xxx'

-Then look at getEvents.py, in auth() you'll have to first uncomment the part that gives you the redirect url, fetch a code and then uncomment the next part to turn the code into a token that is stored locally.
+Then edit getEvents.py.
+In auth() you'll have to first uncomment the part that gives you the redirect url, fetch a code and then uncomment the next part to turn the code into a token that is stored locally.
+Recomment the parts after use!

 If that works, then when you run getEvents.py it will return you your events for the next 7 days.

 # kindlefeed.py

-Then run the kindlefeed.py, it will start listening on port 8000 and when you make a request will render the events as a kindle sized png.
+Now run the kindlefeed.py, it will first render test.png with your events in it.
+Then it starts listening on port 8000 and when you make a request will render the events as a kindle sized png.